ELglaly/Ecommerce-SpringBoot/README.md

-# 🛍️ E-commerce Platform
+#  E-commerce Platform

-## 📌 Project Information
+##  Project Information

 **Project Name:** E-commerce Platform

 **Project Description:**
 A robust and scalable e-commerce platform built with **Spring Boot**.
 This system enables users to browse products, manage their shopping cart, and complete secure purchases.
 It includes an **admin panel** for managing products, orders, and users.
 Designed with modern best practices, this project is ideal for businesses looking to establish or expand their online presence.

-## 🚀 Features
+##  Features
-- **🔐 User Authentication & Authorization** – Secure user registration, login, and role-based access with JWT.
+- **User Authentication & Authorization** – Secure user registration, login, and role-based access with JWT.
-- **📧 Email Verification** – Send email verification links using JavaMailSender.
+- **Email Verification** – Send email verification links using JavaMailSender.
-- **🛒 Product Management** – Admins can add, update, and delete products.
+- **Product Management** – Admins can add, update, and delete products.
-- **🛍️ Shopping Cart** – Users can manage their cart and checkout securely.
+- **Shopping Cart** – Users can manage their cart and checkout securely.
-- **💳 Order Processing** – Integrated with Stripe/PayPal for payments.
+- **Order Processing** – Integrated with Stripe/PayPal for payments.
-- **📨 Email Notifications** – Automated emails for registration and order updates.
+- **Email Notifications** – Automated emails for registration and order updates.
-- **🖥️ RESTful API** – Well-documented API for frontend and third-party integrations.
+- **RESTful API** – Well-documented API for frontend and third-party integrations.
-- **🧪 Testing** – Unit and integration tests using JUnit 5 and Mockito.
+- **Testing** – Unit and integration tests using JUnit 5 and Mockito.

-## 🛠️ Technologies & Tools
+## Technologies & Tools
 **Languages:**
 - Java